shaned24/easy-openvpn-pkg/docs/reference/commands.md

 ## easy-openvpn.clients

-The *easy-openvpn.clients* command helps to view clients list.
-The list records clients' name, start and end time of connection establishment, as well as clients' status.
+The *easy-openvpn.clients* command helps to view the clients list.
+The list records a client's name, start and end time of connection establishment, as well as client's status.

 ```
 $ easy-openvpn.clients